avnet-iotconnect/avnet-iotc-mtb-ai-imagimob-rm/files/fall-detection/readme.md

 - **Rules List**: Configure rules to handle specific incidents, such as "Fall Detected" or "Device Disconnected."
 - **Notification Setup**: Customize notifications via email, push notifications, webhook, or UI alerts based on triggered events.

-## Getting Started

-1. Ensure your device is onboarded by following the [Quickstart Guide](https://github.com/avnet-iotconnect/avnet-iotc-mtb-ai-imagimob-rm/blob/main/QUICKSTART.md).
-2. Import the Fall Detection dashboard (`dashboard.json`) from this folder into your IoTConnect environment.
-3. Configure and activate IoTConnect device rules as described above.
-4. Perform AI Evaluation Kit Testing following the instructions provided to ensure accuracy and optimal performance.

-For additional details or troubleshooting, refer to the main [Avnet IoTConnect Imagimob AI Examples README](../README.md).